Does UnitedHealthcare Cover Hearing Aids?

 • Find out if UnitedHealthcare plans cover hearing aids, and learn about the potential discounts, hearing care benefits and ongoing care you could receive.

-Many UnitedHealthcare plans cover hearing aids, including Medicare Advantage and employer-sponsored policies.
-Medicare Advantage plans, which are often called Part C plans, offer the same coverage as Original Medicare (Part A and Part B), as well as additional benefits, which may include hearing care.
-The UnitedHealthcare Hearing division handles all hearing aid coverage.
+Medicare Advantage plans, which are often called Part C plans, offer the same coverage as Original Medicare (Part A and Part B) and can offer benefits Original Medicare doesn't, which can include hearing care.

 What Do Hearing Plans From UnitedHealthcare Cover?